-Starcore is engaged in extracting and processing gold and silver in Mexico through the San Martin mine in Queretaro, Mexico owned by Compañia Minera Peña de Bernal, S.A. de C.V. ("Bernal"), which was purchased by the Company in 2007.
-The San Martin mine, which has been in operation since 1993 producing gold and silver, is a self-sustaining mining operation in Mexico and is the Company's sole source of operating cash flows.
+Starcore is engaged in exploring, extracting and processing gold and silver through its wholly-owned subsidiaries, Compañia Minera Peña de Bernal, S.A. de C.V. ("Bernal"), which owns the San Martin mine in Queretaro, Mexico and Altiplano GoldSilver S.A. de C.V ("Altiplano"), which owns the gold and silver concentrate processing plant in Matehuala, Mexico.

 The Company is also engaged in acquiring mining related operating assets and exploration assets in North America directly and through corporate acquisitions.